radsungura/alx-higher_level_programming/0x00-python-hello_world/README.md

-0. Write a Shell script that runs a Python script.
+0. Shell script that runs a Python script.
+1. Shell script that runs Python code.